anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.md

 A Cloud actor must not be able to retrieve secrets used by VNF managers.
 All communications between the VNFM or orchestrator, and the infrastructure must be protected in integrity and confidentiality (e.g. by using TLS) and controlled via appropriate IP filtering rules.

-The Cloud Infrastructure should onboard only trusted and verified VM images implying that VNF vendors provide signed images (sec.mon.012).
+The Cloud Infrastructure must onboard only trusted and verified VM images implying that VNF vendors provide signed images (sec.img.01, sec.mon.012).
 Images from non-trusted sources may contain security breaches or unsolicited malicious code (spoofing, information disclosure).
-It is recommended to scan all VM images with a vulnerability scanner.
+It is recommended to scan all VM images with a vulnerability scanner(sec.img.002).
 The scan is mandatory for images from unknown or untrusted sources.

 To mitigate tampering attacks, it is recommended to use [Glance image signing feature](https://docs.openstack.org/glance/pike/user/signature.html) to validate an image when uploading.
 In this case, Barbican service must be installed.